 Extensor Tendonitis of the Wrist

-At the back of the hands, the extensor tendons connect muscles in the forearm to the finger bones at the top of the wrist and the hands.
+Extensor tendons connect muscles in the forearm to the finger bones at the top of the wrist and back of the hands.
 The muscles pull on the tendons which cause the hand and fingers to extend.
 The tendons run through a series of rings, or pulleys, that form tunnels along the fingers and thumb.
 They work similar to a line guided along a fishing rod, with the pulleys holding the tendon close to the bone.
 These tendons are made up of tissue called collagen and elastin, ensuring that they are both tough and flexible.

 Extensor tendons need to glide smoothly and are enclosed by synovium, a thin sheath of smooth tissue that reduces friction for easier movement.
 When the tendons become irritated and inflamed, their ability to glide within these compartments is restricted.
 This causes wrist and hand pain during movement and tenderness when direct pressure is applied.
 When the extensor tendons are inflamed it is referred to as extensor tendinitis, also spelled tendonitis.

 Tendon fibers can tear apart in the much the same way a rope becomes frayed.
 Once a tendon becomes frayed, an inflammatory response is triggered; over time an inflamed tendon can become thick, bumpy and irregular making it more difficult to glide during hand movements.
 Without proper rest and time to heal, a damaged tendon can become permanently weakened.

 An injury to these tendons can make everyday tasks difficult, and may very well affect a persons performance or abilities at work.
 At present the results of tendon repair surgery are far from ideal, as such an invasive technique can often create excess scar tissue (adhesions) between the sheath and the tendon, restricting mobility and leading to a loss of function.